linuxserver/docker-qbittorrent/README.md

 ## Setting up the application

 The webui is at `<your-ip>:8080` and the default username/password is `admin/adminadmin`.

-Due to issues with CSRF and port mapping, to change the port for the webui you need to change both sides of the `-p 8080` switch
-AND set the `WEBUI_PORT` variable to the new port, this should alleviate the "white screen" issue.

 Change username/password via the webui in the webui section of settings.